unrealwork/atsd-use-cases/Chart_of_the_Day/libor/README.md

 WHERE date_format(time, 'dd') = '01'
 ```

-The [`WHERE`](https://github.com/axibase/atsd/tree/master/sql#where-clause) clause is used so that only one data point is used from each month, the LIBOR is a daily index so the number of returned value would be quite large without some limitations.
-The addition of a second [`WHERE`](https://github.com/axibase/atsd/tree/master/sql#where-clause) clause can target a specific year for a more narrowed returnset.
+The [`WHERE`](https://axibase.com/docs/atsd/sql/#where-clause) clause is used so that only one data point is used from each month, the LIBOR is a daily index so the number of returned value would be quite large without some limitations.
+The addition of a second [`WHERE`](https://axibase.com/docs/atsd/sql/#where-clause) clause can target a specific year for a more narrowed result set.

 ```sql
 WHERE date_format(time, yyyy) = '2015'
 ```

-Previous values may be targeted with [`LAG`](https://github.com/axibase/atsd/tree/master/sql#lag) statements and supported [mathematical functions](https://github.com/axibase/atsd/tree/master/sql#mathematical-functions) may be used in [`SELECT`](https://github.com/axibase/atsd/tree/master/sql#select-expression), `WHERE`, [`GROUP BY`](https://github.com/axibase/atsd/tree/master/sql#group-by-columns), or [`ORDER BY`](https://github.com/axibase/atsd/tree/master/sql#ordering) clauses.
+Previous values may be targeted with [`LAG`](https://axibase.com/docs/atsd/sql/#lag) statements and supported [mathematical functions](https://axibase.com/docs/atsd/sql/#mathematical-functions) may be used in [`SELECT`](https://axibase.com/docs/atsd/sql/#select-expression), `WHERE`, [`GROUP BY`](https://axibase.com/docs/atsd/sql/#group-by-columns), or [`ORDER BY`](https://axibase.com/docs/atsd/sql/#ordering) clauses.

-Each of the LIBOR-denominated rates may be explored by changing the [`FROM`](https://github.com/axibase/atsd/tree/master/sql#select-expression) expression to the desired metric name, stored in [ATSD](https://axibase.com/products/axibase-time-series-database/).
+Each of the LIBOR-denominated rates may be explored by changing the [`FROM`](https://axibase.com/docs/atsd/sql/#select-expression) expression to the desired metric name, stored in [ATSD](https://axibase.com/products/axibase-time-series-database/).

 The result set is shown here: